vlarkin/chatbot/README.md

 ![Image](/images/workflow.png)

+#### Monitoring and tracing

+Instructions for installing a monitoring stack for this application are provided [here](/monitoring/README.md)

 #### Install a pre commit hook script with gitleaks

 Gitleaks is a SAST tool for detecting and preventing hardcoded secrets like passwords, api keys, and tokens in git repos.